belangeo/pyo/documentation/source/perftips.rst

     phs = Phaser(src.mix(2), freq=lfo, q=20, feedback=0.95).out()

-When costly effects are involved, this can have a very drastic impact on the CPU usage.
+When costly effects are involved, this can have a very drastic impact on CPU usage.

 Stop your unused audio objects
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^